citp/privacy-policy-historical/r/re/red/redwoodcu.org.md

 ### Part V: Other Nonaffiliated Third Parties to Whom We Release Information:Service Providers

 We disclose information to third parties with which we have agreements to help us provide our products or services to you.
-We can disclose any information we have about you to these third parties, although we limit the information we supply to what is necessary for the third parties to fulfill their agreements with us.
+We limit the information we supply to these third parties to what is necessary for the third parties to fulfill their agreements with us.
 Before we disclose information to these third parties, they must agree in writing to keep your information confidential and use it only for purposes we authorize.
 Examples of such third parties include:

   * Companies with whom we have contracts to print and mail our Member statements
   * Companies with whom we have contracts to process Member credit card transactions